 Payungsak Chartsutipol, chairman of the Federation of Thai Industries (FTI), said the higher TISI is attributed to purchase and sales orders, production volume, capital cost and financial performance.

-He did, however, point out that a TISI below 100 reflects an unsatisfactory level of manufacturers’ confidence.
+He, however, pointed out that a TISI below 100 reflects an unsatisfactory level of manufacturers’ confidence.

-He said the TISI is forecast to reach 99.6 in the next three months.
+He said TISI in the next three months is forecast at 99.6.

-Thai industrialists urged the government in November to enhance cooperation with neighboring countries to pave the way for small- and medium-enterprises (SMEs) in Thailand to increase export and service to those countries before the ASEAN Economic Community materializes in 2015, he said.
+Thai industrialists urged the government in November to enhance cooperation with neighbouring countries to pave the way for small- and medium-enterprises (SMEs) in Thailand to increase export and service to those countries before the ASEAN Economic Community materialises in 2015, he said.